-We do not accept international students through UCAS.
-However, we do accept International students who successfully complete the Foundation Certificate in Science and Engineering (Health and Medicine) programme at the Liverpool International College.
+We accept international students through UCAS.
+However, we also accept International students who successfully complete the Foundation Certificate in Science and Engineering (Health and Medicine) programme at the Liverpool International College.
 Success at interview is also required.

 |Academic reference||An academic reference must be included within the UCAS application.
 If the applicant is a graduate and has been working since graduating (within three years), an employer reference is acceptable.|